20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Replace cabinet hardware with streamlined, horizontal pulls.

-Coastal element: The horizontal lines evoke the horizon over the ocean.
+Coastal element: Horizontal lines echo the line of the horizon over open water.

 9. Built-in Seating